CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/example-usage-clustering.md

 ### Start the clustering process

 The clustering process is saved in a serialization document.
 This document is a subject to approval and verification.
-Serialization documents are visible in the WMS's Packing Hierarchy tile: [here](../serialization/fields-description.md#serialization-results)
+Serialization documents are visible in the CompuTec WMS's Packing Hierarchy tile: [here](../serialization/fields-description.md#serialization-results)

 For testing purposes, you can use the scanner simulator available here: [WMSScannerSimulator.exe](https://download.computec.one/software/wms/tools/WMS_Scanning_Simulator.exe).